Time to Read: 2 m 24s

 6013 & 7018 Stick Welding Rod Characteristics

 So, what do the numbers on electrodes mean?
 A welding stick’s letters and numbers signify the characteristics and how many kilopounds per square inch (KSI) of tensile strength the electrode will create.
 The first and second sets of printed numbers on a welding stick signify different characteristics that will determine the type of application used by the rods.

-Once you learn the differences between these numbers, it’s easy to order what you need.
-To make it simple, follow our straightforward guide to stick welding electrode numbers.
+Once you learn the differences between these numbers, ordering what you need is easy.
+Follow our straightforward guide to stick welding electrode numbers to make it simple.

-If you’re welding for a simple home project, you will most likely use a lower number electrode.
-But if you’re welding metal for a large-scale project, such as a construction site, you may find yourself needing an electrode with a higher number.
+If welding for a simple home project, you will likely use a lower number electrode.
+But if you’re welding metal for a large-scale project, such as a construction site, you may require an electrode with a higher number.

 The Third Number